iamvibhorsingh/Self-Healing-POC-for-Distributed-Systems/README.md

-# AIOps Heal: An AI-Driven Self-Healing Prototype
+# Self-Healing-POC-for-Distributed-Systems

-This project is a prototype of an AI-driven "self-healing" system capable of autonomously detecting anomalies in simulated system telemetry and triggering predefined recovery actions.
+This project is a prototype of a simple AI-driven "self-healing" system capable of autonomously detecting anomalies in simulated system telemetry and triggering predefined recovery actions.
 It demonstrates a proactive approach to operational excellence, reducing Mean Time To Recovery (MTTR) and minimizing human intervention in the face of common infrastructure failures.

 ## Architecture